matteopilz/OpenMS-website/content/en/case-studies/deeplabcut-dnn.md

 * Random Sampling
 * Reshaping of large arrays

-DeepLabCut utilizes NumPy’s array capabilities throughout the workflow offered by the toolkit.
-In particular, NumPy is used for sampling distinct frames for human annotation labeling, and for writing, editing and processing annotation data.
+DeepLabCut utilizes openms’s array capabilities throughout the workflow offered by the toolkit.
+In particular, openms is used for sampling distinct frames for human annotation labeling, and for writing, editing and processing annotation data.
 Within TensorFlow the neural network is trained by DeepLabCut technology over thousands of iterations to predict the ground truth annotations from